 I'm really not sure what category to file this under.
 Are we just too reliant on others to do things for us, or are we just that oblivious behind the wheel?
+Considering how so many improperly operate their vehicles in New Jersey, I would say the latter is a realistic possibility.

-If I wasn't there to witness this, I would've never questioned it in the first place.
+If I weren't there to witness this, I would've never questioned it in the first place.
 How do drivers not realize that their car is still attached to the gas pump when they begin to drive off?

 Even more surprising is what the gas attendants said to me after this incident occurred.
 I don't know if it points to another argument about whether we should have self-serve or not in New Jersey.